mgourlai42/so_long/README.md

 ## Other Projects
 42 School offers various graphics projects as part of its core curriculum, like Cub3d which is a team project done by groups of 2 students.
-This one also works with the MiniLibX, and you can find mine here.
+This one also works with the MiniLibX, and you can find my version here.